 STRATEGY9: Support community-based organizations to provide training to families for early childhood brain development beginning at or before birth

 Trusted community organizations are uniquely positioned to build the capacity of low-income families to strengthen the relationship to their children and optimize brain development from infancy through the third year of life.
 Persuaded by data that the majority of low-income infants and toddlers are primarily cared for by their parents, we are interested in strategies that optimize brain development in the context of that relationship.

 Programs in alignment with our current interest in this strategy will:

 - Impact the relationship between adult and child from the first days of infancy forward

-- Emphasize serve and return interactions
+- Emphasize the importance of the caregiver-child relationship and serve and return interactions

-- Use evidence-based or promising screening or evaluation tools to measure critical factors in adult/child attachment, relational health and/ or bonding
+- Use evidence-based or promising screening or evaluation tools to measure critical factors in adult/child attachment, relational health, and/or bonding